Jean28518/libre-workspace/docs/source/setup/installation.rst

 .. note::

     If you are using another webserver/reverse proxy you can ignore the caddy installation and disable it by running ``sudo systemctl disable caddy --now``.
+    But with this you have to configure all reverse-proxies on your own.
+You can always see the current configuration of caddy in ``/etc/caddy/Caddyfile``.

 Now you can decide if you want to run the libre workspace automated install script or if you want to configure it manually.